China to use facial recognition to thwart scalpers

-BEIJING (AP) — Chinese hospitals are using facial recognition to identify people who sell doctors’ appointments at an illegal markup.
+BEIJING (AP) — Chinese hospitals are using facial recognition to identify people who sell doctors’ appointments at an illegal markup, the latest application of an emerging technology that is being used in places to tighten Communist Party control over the country’s 1.4 billion people.

-State media said Sunday more than 30 hospitals in Beijing have installed the technology and have already identified more than 2,100 individuals who appear regularly to make appointments, then turn around and sell them to others for a profit.
-Chinese public hospitals require patients to line up for appointments to see a doctor, creating a lucrative secondary market for scalpers to sell them better numbers to save time.
+More than 30 hospitals in Beijing have installed the technology and have already identified more than 2,100 individuals who appear regularly to make appointments, then turn around and sell them to others for a profit, state media said Sunday.
+Chinese public hospitals require patients to line up for appointments on the day they wish to see a doctor, creating a lucrative secondary market for scalpers to sell them better numbers and save on waiting time.

-China has been aggressively applying facial recognition technology in everything from distribution of toilet paper by public lavatories to identifying jaywalkers, virtually in real time.
+China’s markets are rife with counterfeit goods and fraud, and China has been aggressively applying facial recognition technology in everything from distribution of toilet paper by public lavatories to identifying jaywalkers — virtually in real time.

-President Xi Jinping’s government is using technology ranging from data processing to genetic sequencing and facial recognition to tighten control.
+It’s among the technologies that President Xi Jinping’s government is deploying — also including the processing of big data, buying habits and genetic sequencing — to increase the party’s store of personal information about individual citizens.

 Most Read Nation & World Stories